 Animal Welfare Veterinarian

-Animal welfare veterinarians are board certified specialists who have advanced training in animal welfare and ethics.
-Animal welfare has only been a specialty in the United States since 2012, with the first diplomates recognized as charter members in 2012 and the first certification exam administered in 2013.
+Animal welfare veterinarians are board-certified specialists who have advanced training in animal welfare and ethics.
+This has been a specialty in the United States only since 2012, when the first diplomates were recognized as charter members.
+The first certification exam was administered in 2013.

-The average salary for veterinarians is approximately $80,000 per year, though board certified specialists can earn well over $115,000 per year due to their advanced training and professional qualifications.
+Median salary for veterinarians as of 2018 is approximately $93,830 per year, according to the U.S. Bureau of Labor Statistics.
+Board-certified specialists can earn more than $120,000 per year due to their advanced training and professional qualifications.

 Animal Shelter Manager

-Animal shelter managers oversee the animals, staff, and maintenance at the facility that they supervise.
+Animal shelter managers oversee the animals, staff, and maintenance at facilities they supervise.
 Shelter managers seek funding, develop procedures, interact with the public, and represent the shelter at community events.
-Shelters tend to prefer managers with a degree in business administration or an animal related field.
-Compensation for animal shelter manager positions tends to range from $40,000 to $55,000 per year.
+Shelters tend to prefer managers with a degree in business administration or an animal-related field.

 Pet Adoption Counselor

 Pet adoption counselors screen adoption applicants, process applications, and supervise interactions between pets and the public.
 While a college degree is not required to secure a position in this field, most pet adoption counselors have extensive experience working with companion animal species.